 Highlights that may make you consider Zimbabwe are Lake Chivero, a reservoir spanning 2360 hectors that incorporates a game reserve including an abundance of beautiful creatures from bee-eaters and buzzards to rhinos, monkeys, and squirrels.

 There are also places of interest around Harare including Mukuvisi Woodlands, first suggested as a protected zone in 1910 and which is popular with school children.
 Here you can glimpse Zebras, Giraffes, Mongooses, jackals, and crocodiles.

 It’s not surprising if all of this has whetted your appetite.
 Africa is a huge continent brimmed full of spectacular scenery and amazing animals that you often can’t see in the wild anywhere else.
 There is still so much to see, even discounting the countries that are currently unadvisable to travel to.

 And people are beginning to catch on.
 In 2017 inbound visitor growth to the African continent increased by 11.5%.

-Fill in our short form today giving us some basic details of your trip including your budget, email, planned dates and the number of people in your party and we will get back to you as quickly as we can.
+Fill in our short form today giving us some basic details of your trip including your budget, email, planned dates, and the number of people at your party and we will get back to you as quickly as we can.